 We use a variety of teaching methods including art, music, discussion, the development of thinking skills, drama, the use of artefacts, pictures, stories, and the use of reflection.

-We have strong links with St Andrew’s Church, Melksham.
+Alongside our RE teaching, we have strong links with St Andrew’s Church, Melksham.
 As well as the local vicar being a school governor and visiting the school regularly, we also visit the church whenever possible.

 We have a variety of services there including a Christmas, Easter and a leavers’ service.
 We also use the church as a resource for RE lessons, learning about the parts of the church and how they are used within a service and about the different services that are held there and their importance in people’s lives.